Rift-Entertainment/Rift-Production-Tool/README.md

 # Rift-Production-Tool

 ## Dependencies
-To run this program you need Python 3 .
+To run this program you need Python 3.
-Yo also need the "requests" library, installable using:
+You also need the "requests" library, installable using:
-    python -m pip install requests
+    `python -m pip install requests`

 ## Riot.txt